Guidance

 All authorised firms must maintain adequate and appropriate insurance, which must include the SRA's minimum terms.
 Firms should note that 6.11 of the SRA Minimum Terms and Conditions of Professional Indemnity Insurance allow an exclusion for 'any sanction, prohibition or restriction under United Nations resolutions or the trade or economic sanctions, laws or regulations of the European Union, United Kingdom, Australia or United States of America.'
 This means an insurer cannot be forced to pay a claimant where doing so would be illegal via the regimes of these jurisdictions.

-For an insurer to legally pay an award to a designated person, under the UK sanctions regime, they would require a licence by OFSI.
-In our view, it is ultimately the duty of the insurer to apply for the licence and the decision of OFSI whether to grant one.
+For an insurer to legally pay an award to a designated person, under the UK sanctions regime, they would require a licence by OFSI/OTSI.
+In our view, it is ultimately the duty of the insurer to apply for the licence and the decision of OFSI/OTSI whether to grant one.
 For this reason, when providing legal services to a designated person, you should be upfront with them about the risk that your insurance may not be able to legally pay out in the instance of a successful claim.

-If you are seeking assurance about whether your insurance will cover work for your client, it is advisable to engage with your insurer before taking on a designated person as a client in order to understand whether they would in fact intend to seek a licence from OFSI in the event of a successful claim.
+If you are seeking assurance about whether your insurance will cover work for your client, it is advisable to engage with your insurer before taking on a designated person as a client in order to understand whether they would in fact intend to seek a licence from OFSI/OTSI in the event of a successful claim.

 If your insurer is interpreting clause 6.11 SRA Minimum Terms and Conditions of Professional Indemnity Insurance to mean that it will not provide cover to any client who is subject to sanctions, then your firm may want to exclude liability to the client to the extent that the insurance policy will not cover any successful claim brought by the client.
-In those circumstances, your firm will need to apply to us for a waiver of rule 3.2 SIIR.

-Guidance on applying for a waiver and the application form.
+Read the guidance on applying for a waiver and the application form.

-Include with your application correspondence from your insurer setting out their position.
+Please include with your application correspondence from your insurer setting out their position.
 An independent decision maker will decide the waiver application.

 The situation for banks and other financial service providers is different, as we do not prescribe any minimum terms of engagement.
 If you are concerned that your bank may be unwilling or unable to facilitate transactions involving designated persons under licence you should engage with them as soon as possible and be upfront with your client about any restrictions you might face and why.